michaelnordmeyer/snoopy/README.md

 3. Copy all of the code in the following to the clipboard: `javascript:(function()%7Bvar%20c=document.getElementById(%22snpy%22);if(c)%7Bc.classList.toggle(%22closed%22);return%7Dvar%20b=document.createElement(%22link%22);b.setAttribute(%22href%22,%22https://snoopy.michaelnordmeyer.com/snoopy-min.css%22);b.setAttribute(%22rel%22,%22stylesheet%22);document.head.appendChild(b);var%20a=document.createElement(%22script%22);a.setAttribute(%22src%22,%22https://snoopy.michaelnordmeyer.com/snoopy-min.js%22);document.body.appendChild(a)%7D)();`
 4. Edit saved bookmark.
 5. Paste the copied code into the URL field.
-6. Change the name of the bookmark to your linking.
+6. Change the name of the bookmark to your liking.
 7. Save it.

 ## Dependencies